neos/Neos.EventSourcing/Readme.md

 Because a projection is usually tailored to one or more views in an application, we recommend using the `Application\Projection\[ProjectionName]` namespace for the respective code.

-A projection usually consists of two classes: the Projection and the Read Model.
+A projection usually consists of three classes: the Projector, the Finder and the Read Model.

-### Projection
+### Projector

-The Projection class is a combination of a Repository and an Event Listener.
-By users it is used for querying the projection by using the well-known `findBy*()` and `findOneBy` methods.
-In contrast to a Repository though, users cannot add, update or remove objects from a Projection.
+The projection is generated and updated by the Projector.
+The Projector listens to events it is interested in and updates its projection accordingly.

 The `add()`, `update()` and `remove()` methods are *protected*.
-Instead of manually adding, updating or removing objects, these methods are called by event handler methods contained in the Projection.
+Instead of manually adding, updating or removing objects, these methods are called by event handler methods contained in the Projector.

+### Finder

+The Finder provides methods for querying and retrieving the state of the projection in the form of Read Models.
+It is typically used in controllers and other similar parts of the application for querying the projection by using the well-known `findBy*()` and `findOneBy` methods.
+In contrast to a Repository though, users cannot add, update or remove objects.

 ### Read Model

-A Read Model is a simple PHP class which is used for passing around the state of a Projection.
+A Read Model is a simple PHP class which is used for passing around the state of a projection.
 It is also called a Data Transfer Object (DTO).
-The Projection will return its results as one or more Read Model instances.
+The Finder will return its results as one or more Read Model instances.

 ### Doctrine-based projections

-The easiest way to implement a projection is to extend the `AbstractDoctrineProjection`.
-Apart from the projection itself, you also need a Read Model, which can be a plain PHP object.
+The easiest way to implement a projection is to extend the `AbstractDoctrineProjector` and `AbstractDoctrineFinder` classes.
+Apart from the Projector and Finder, you also need a Read Model, which can be a plain PHP object.

-The following Read Model is used for in a Projection for organizations.
+The following Read Model is used for in a projection for organizations.
 It has a few specialities which are explained right after the code.

 ```php